UniStuttgart-VISUS/mm-tracking/README.md

 ## Building

 Since the required library NatNet is not available for Linux and the library is only usable in combination with the Powerwall it only works with Windows.
 [NatNet](http://optitrack.com/products/natnet-sdk/) is included in this package and it is required for this library to build.
-If it is not included download the SDK and copy the lib and include folder into the `..\\tracking\\tracking\\natnet\\` folder.
+If it is not included download the SDK and copy the lib and include folder into the `../tracking/tracking/natnet/` folder.
 If NatNet is not automatically found set the appropriate `NATNET_GENERIC_LIBRARY`.
 [VRPN](https://github.com/vrpn/vrpn.git) is also required and it is automatically installed via `cmake`.

 ## Modules